 - It robs you and your family of the consistent indoor comfort a properly-sized system would provide by creating large temperature swings.

-- It creates more wear and tear on the system.
+- It creates more wear and tears on the system.

 - It fails to remove sufficient humidity from the air since it doesn’t run long enough to provide adequate humidity control.